 Click here to order an international prepaid sim card for traveling in Norway directly online.

 Traveltomtom has used both the Bouygues, Three as well as the Orange physical prepaid sim cards in the past and I was always satisfied.
-However, it is no secret that nowadays I rather use e-sim cards for traveling to Europe instead of physical prepaid sim cards.
+However, it is no secret that nowadays I rather use eSIMs for traveling to Europe instead of physical prepaid sim cards.

 How to get from Oslo Gardermoen Airport to the city center

 There are several ways to get back to the city.
-A taxi will cost you close to $100 USD and it takes about 40 minutes, an Uber is much cheaper and will cost around $80 USD.
+A taxi will cost you close to $100 USD and it takes about 40 minutes, an Uber is cheaper and will cost around $80 USD.
 Still really expensive compared to a train or bus ticket.
-There is a direct Oslo Airport city link that costs about $30 USD, but it is just 5 minutes faster than the local train that costs only $12 USD.
+There is a direct train that links Oslo Airport and the city center for about $33 USD.

-I hope some of the above tips for buying a sim card at Oslo Airport were helpful for your upcoming Norway holiday.
-If you have any more questions don't hesitate to leave me a comment below.
+I am sure some of the above tips for buying a sim card at Oslo Airport were helpful for your upcoming Norway holiday.
+If you have any questions don't hesitate to leave me a comment below.

 Enjoy your trip to Oslo!